keleko34/KB_Model/README.md

 - stopPropogration: (Function) stops all future added listeners from firing on this event
 - preventDefault: (Function) stops the attribute/property from changing *Pre Only*
+- viewModel: (Object|Array) the viewmodel that had the change happen
+- viewModelKey: (String) key of the viewmodel that had the change happen
 - value: (Any) The value that is trying to be set
 - oldValue (Any) The current value that is set prior to change
 - key (String) the key that changed